Breast Cancer, Metastatic or Recurrent

 Exams and Tests

-If your doctor thinks that breast cancer has come back or spread, you may have other tests, including:
+If your doctor thinks that breast cancer has come back or spread, you may have tests to check for cancer.
+They include:

 - Blood tests, such as a complete blood count (CBC).
-These help find the cause of symptoms such as fatigue, weakness, fever, bruising, or weight loss.

 - Tissue tests, such as a biopsy.